StoutLogic/acf-builder/README.md

 gulp
 ```

+## Requirements
+At this time only PHP 5.5 and later are supported.
+This is due to the use of [::class](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class)

 ## Documentation
-See the [wiki](https://github.com/StoutLogic/acf-builder/wiki) for more thorough documenation.
+See the [wiki](https://github.com/StoutLogic/acf-builder/wiki) for more thorough documentation.